qnope/MAN/README.md

 # Introduction
 MAN is a ThreadPool wrote in C++17.
-The name is chose because, at least in France, it is said than men are not able to do several things at the same times.
+The name is chosen because, at least in France, it is said that men are not able to do several things at the same times.

 # Different classes
 ## Runnable